remling/MDB-Stitch-html/README.md

 **Next steps:** (not necessarily in this order)
 - add authentication based on gmail account
 - attmempt conversion to Android App
+- determine souce of and remove leading commas in list